metasepi/metasepi-website/index.markdown

 [Source code](https://gitorious.org/metasepi/)

-(NetBSD design will be revitalized in functinal world.)
+(NetBSD design will be reborn in the functinal sea.)